-California defines a controlled substance as any medication or drug that is regulated by the government.
+A controlled substance is any medication or drug regulated by the government.
 Not all medications or chemical substances receive this regulation.
 For example, most people are allowed to purchase cold and flu medicine without facing any restrictions.

 However, some drugs – like cocaine – are restricted by the government.
-Note that even legal prescription medications are sometimes controlled by the government.
+Note that the government even controls legal prescription medications in some cases.
 Using these substances before driving a vehicle can lead to charges for driving under the influence of drugs (DUID).
-Find out more about these substances right now.

-As we mentioned, the government regulates controlled substances.
+Any substance or drug tightly regulated by the government due to risks of addiction and abuse is a controlled substance.
 These substances are generally chemical in nature.
 Illicit drugs are an example of a controlled substance.
-However, the government also regulates the usage of many prescription medications, including pain killers.
+However, the government also regulates the usage of many prescription medications, including painkillers.

-The government divides controlled substances into different categories, based on the drug’s medical usage and potential for abuse.
+The government divides controlled substances into different categories based on the drug’s medical usage and potential for abuse.
 These categories are called “schedules.”
 There are five schedules for controlled substances in California.
-From the least severe to most severe, they include:
+From the least severe to the most severe, they include:

-- Schedule V Drugs.
-These drugs often contain very diluted narcotics.
+These drugs often contain significantly diluted narcotics.
 Motofen and some cough medications are examples of Schedule V drugs.

-- Schedule IV Drugs.
 Drugs classified as Schedule IV have a higher possibility of leading to addiction.
-Drugs in different categories are grouped into this Schedule.
+The government groups drugs in different categories into this Schedule.
 Valium and Ativan are Schedule IV drugs.

 Controlled Substances and Driving Under the Influence Charges

 Most drivers in California know they are not legally allowed to drive a vehicle after drinking alcohol.
 It is also against the law to operate a vehicle under the influence of drugs in California.
-This includes controlled substances, such as:
+You cannot legally operate a vehicle under the influence of certain:

 - Illegal drugs